aka X-Men 2: United

 Even the plot is murky when you start to look beneath the basics of the essential conflict it sets up – Stryker’s scheme involves the improbable notion of harnessing various mutants in a war to eliminate all mutants; and it is not clear why, if he hates mutants, that he appears to have been involved in some way in the creation of one mutant – Wolverine; while Magneto appears to make an astonishingly casual decision at the end to turn the Cerebro Machine around and use it to eliminate all humans on Earth, something that would surely have such devastating consequences that it is hard to believe even he would desire.

-Bryan Singer subsequently hopped ship from Marvel to DC Comics to take up another superhero franchise with Superman Returns (2006), followed by the non-genre Valkyrie (2008) and Jack the Giant Slayer (2013).
-Singer has also executive produced the tv mini-series The Triangle (2005) about the Bermuda Triangle, and produced the horror anthology Trick ‘R Treat (2008), X: First Class, the horror films My Eleventh (2014) and The Taking (2014), and the tv series Legion (2017– ).
+Bryan Singer subsequently hopped ship from Marvel to DC Comics to take up another superhero franchise with Superman Returns (2006), followed by the non-genre Valkyrie (2008), Jack the Giant Slayer (2013) and Bohemian Rhapsody (2018).
+Singer has also executive produced the tv mini-series The Triangle (2005) about the Bermuda Triangle, and produced the horror anthology Trick ‘R Treat (2008), X: First Class, the horror films My Eleventh (2014) and The Taking (2014), and the tv series Legion (2017-9) and The Gifted (2017-9).

 (Winner for Best Makeup Effects, Nominee for Best Actor (Hugh Jackman), Best Supporting Actor (Ian McKellen), Best Supporting Actress (Rebecca Romijn-Stamos) and Best Special Effects at this site’s Best of 2003 Awards.
 No. 6 on the SF, Horror & Fantasy Box-Office Top 10 of 2003 list).